 Sealed sources are those which are permanently bonded or fixed in a capsule or matrix designed to prevent release and dispersal of the radioactive material under the most severe conditions that are likely to be encountered in normal use and handling.
+Within TAMUS, the most common uses of sealed sources are in moisture gauges and electron capture detector (ECD) cells.

 Some sealed sources may be capable of generating significant radiation fields when in use or when removed from storage.
 However, sealed sources should never leak radioactive materials if used in accordance with the manufacturer's guidance.
-For this reason, radioactive contamination is unlikely.
+For this reason, radioactive contamination is highly unlikely.
 Sealed source leak tests are used to confirm and document the integrity of the source encapsulation and the absence of contamination.